fengranMark/ConvGQR/README.md

 # ConvGQR
 ConvGQR: Generative Query Reformulation for Conversational Search.
-An anonymous paper submission codebase.
+A temporary repository of our ACL 2023 submission.